 We also offer a Dance Minor.
 Both the Dance Major and Dance Minor may be taken by any university student.
 Please follow this link for a complete description of the minor in Dance.

 The Department of Theatre and Dance has monetary awards and scholarships available each year.
-Scholarship auditions/portfolio reviews are held annually in March.
+Scholarship auditions/portfolio reviews are held annually.
 After that time, some scholarships may be awarded on an availability basis.
 Other financial aid options, including general scholarships, grants, and loans, are available through the Idaho State University Financial Aid Office.
 Please follow this link for more information on Financial Assistance.

 The Department of Theatre and Dance within the School of Performing Arts enjoys world class production facilities of the Beverly Bistline Theater, the Rogers Black Box Theater, and the Jensen Concert Hall in the Stephens Performing Arts Center; four beautiful dance studios in the Red Hill Building which are used for class/rehearsal space, student lounge, and the Pilates lab; and the newly renovated historical Chick and Diane Bilyeu Theater in Frazier Hall.

 The history of Dance at ISU began under the umbrella of the Physical Education program in the College of Education.
 Under the direction of Dr. Marcia Lloyd, who retired in December 2001, dance was developed into an education minor program within P.E. in 1988.
 In 2004, the Dance program moved into the newly established Department of Theatre and Dance within the College of Arts and Sciences.
 Under the direction of Melanie Kloetzel, the dance minor expanded to include an emphasis in performance and choreography.